Super Mario 64: Critical reviews

 Super Mario 64 received enthusiastic pre-release reception.
-GamePro commented on the 1995 prototype's smoothness, and how the action "was a blast", despite the game being only fifty percent complete at the time.
+GamePro commented on the 1995 prototype's smoothness, and how the action "was a blast", despite it being only fifty percent complete.
 Ed Semrad of Electronic Gaming Monthly agreed, praising the new 3D animation of Mario characters shown in only 2D before.
 Larry Marcus, a source analyst for Alex.
 Brown & Sons, recalls Super Mario 64 being the most anticipated game of E3 1996, remembering a field of teenagers "jostling for a test run".

 Super Mario 64 received critical acclaim, with a score of 94 out of 100 from review aggregator website Metacritic based on thirteen reviews, and a score of 96% from review aggregator GameRankings, which ranked it the eighteenth best video game of all time based on twenty-two reviews.

 The design, variety of controls and use of 3D gameplay received praise from video game publications.
 Maximum found its strongest points were the sense of freedom and its replayability, comparing it to Super Mario World and citing its similar gimmick of allowing access to new areas upon finding switches.
 One of GameFans four reviewers, E. Storm, cited the water levels as "overjoy[ing]" and showed how Super Mario 64 delved into an "entirely new realm of gaming".
 Official Nintendo Magazine called it "beautiful in both looks and design".
 Doug Perry of IGN agreed that it transitioned the series to 3D perfectly.
 Electronic Gaming Monthly discussed the levels in their initial review, praising them for their size and challenge, and later ranked it the fourth best console game of all time, arguing that it had breached the entire genre of 3D gaming while working virtually flawlessly.

 Computer and Video Games editor Paul Davies praised the 3D environment, and said that it enhanced the interaction, and described the control scheme as intuitive and versatile.
-Total! hailed the gameplay as being so imaginative and having such variety that their reviewers were still "hooked" after one month.
+Total! hailed the gameplay as imaginative and having such variety that their reviewers were still "hooked" after one month.
 Writing for AllGame, Jonti Davies commented on the diversity of the gameplay and the abundance of activities found in each course.
 Nintendo Lifes Corbie Dillard agreed, calling the variety the game's "greatest genius".
 Writing for GameRevolution, Nebojsa Radakovic described Super Mario 64 as one of the few "true" 3D platform games.
 N64 Magazine likened it to an enormous playground which was a pleasure to experiment in, but opined that the exploration element was slightly brought down by how many hints and tips there were.
 Victor Lucas of EP Daily agreed, praising the freedom, but suggesting players "skip all the sign posts".